jdylanmc/episerver-notes-01-11-18/readme.md

 - Episerver Instant Templates?
 Created by another partner, not used often.
 - SCORE.Core, SCORE.Templates?
 What are the things that you install on a new epi solution?
 - How do you distribute components without distributing the source?
+- Nuget package that contains all of the base functionality of a site: seo, error handling, etc

 Ramp up on Commerce and B2B Tech!